LizzieeLovett/classic-cakes/README.md

 - [Contact Forms](lessons.html, contact.html) - Allows users to make the first step towards becoming potential clients by supplying details and asking questions.

 #### Sprint 2 Features (Future)

+Javascript is outside of the scope of this project and therefore the following features are planned for Sprint 2:

 - GDPR pop-up - Allows new users of the website to approve or deny the processing of their personal data through cookies.
 Required to comply with the EU data protection law.
 Not currently implemented as Javascript is required.
 - CAPTCHAs added to forms - Prevents spam submissions through the forms.
 Not currently implemented as Javascript is required.
-- Give the form’s send buttons greater feedback - Change *Enquire Now* to *Processing* once clicked and then when complete, to *Enquiry Sent*.
+- Give the forms’ send buttons greater feedback - Change *Enquire Now* to *Processing* once clicked and then when complete, to *Enquiry Sent*.
 Not currently implemented as Javascript is required.
+- Fix error and modal relationship on forms where a user submits a form item in the incorrect format.
+Currently the modal for success will show on **any** submission.
+Javascript is required.
 - COVID19 pop-up - Allows the user to see the latest COVID19 information impacting the business (opening times/hours, response times).
 Not currently implemented as Javascript is required.

 ### **Surface**